godzilla-reject/Mage-Metal_Backup/Reference Notes/Appendices/System Appendix.md

 > - Health 1
 > - Toughness 8
 >
 > All allies within the drone's aura are healed 2 Health per round.
-Any ally within the aura may take an action to overcharge the drone, giving every ally within the aura 1d6+4 Health.
+Any ally within the aura may take an action to overcharge the drone, giving every ally within the aura 1d6 4 Health.
 >

-> [!info|ttl-c no-i n-th t-w tbl-cln] # Metal-Restock Drone
+ > [!info|ttl-c no-i n-th t-w tbl-cln bg-gray] # Metal-Restock Drone
 > ### System Information
 >|||
 > |:---:|:---:|